 Genetic Information Discrimination

-In 2008, the Genetic Information Nondiscrimination Act of 2008 (GINA) was enacted to prohibit most employers from using genetic information for hiring, firing, or promotion decisions, and for any decisions regarding terms of employment.
+In 2008, the Genetic Information Nondiscrimination Act (GINA) was enacted to prohibit certain employers from discriminating on the basis of genetic information when making decisions that concern conditions or terms of employment, including hiring, firing, pay, training, benefits, and promotions.

 Genetic information is information about: